▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Credits

-The retrobright technique was popularized by The 8-Bit Guy (David Murray).
-His experiments showed that heat can replace UV light as the catalyst for the hydrogen peroxide reaction, making the process more consistent and accessible.
+Technique from The 8-Bit Guy (David Murray).
+His experiments showed heat works as a catalyst replacement for UV, more consistent and accessible.

 ← back to Compaq Portable 486c Restoration [ESC]